Skip to content

 Do I need to read the Odyssey before seeing the film?

-No - the film will stand on its own.
+No - the film stands on its own.
 But the poem is short enough to read first, and knowing it changes what you watch: which episodes the film keeps, what it compresses, and what its ending is allowed to mean.
-See our honest guide to reading it in time.
+See our honest guide to reading it.

 Source notes